TGA-Stock/NewBlack/Task2_converted.md

 }
 ```

-In the above example, we create a product called 'NewBorn T-shirt' with a `BackendID` (ID) and a `TaxCode`.
+In the above example, we create a product called 'Unisex T-shirt' with a `BackendID` (ID) and a `TaxCode`.
 We use `SystemID` to identify the system from which we are importing our products.

 In addition to the BackendID we provide in the `ID` field, a product can have a `CustomID`.
 If you don't explicitly specify a `CustomID`, it will be the same as your `BackendID`.